linode/docs/docs/websites/hosting-a-website.md

 Your Linode will download, install, and start the Apache web server.

-### Optimizing Apache for a Linode 1GB
+### Optimize Apache for a Linode 1GB

 Installing Apache is easy, but if you leave it running with the default settings, your server could run out of memory.
 That's why it's important to optimize Apache *before* you start hosting a website on your Linode.
-Here's how to optimize the Apache web server for a Linode 1GB:

  {: .note }
 >